sunsalio/console-finances/README.md

 ## Usage
 In order to see the financial analysis, access Chrome DevTools to inspect the console.

+filepath to screenshot of the html page showing console.

     ```md
     ![alt text](/assets/images/Screenshot.png)
     ```

+Link to deployed application:

 ## Credits
 Find sum of array: https://www.geeksforgeeks.org/how-to-find-the-sum-of-all-elements-of-a-given-array-in-javascript/